This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - The length of your reference letter will be determined by a number of different factors.
 Use these tips as a guide.

-Actual Examples Of Recommendation Letters
+- Examples Of Character Reference Letters

 If you keep these tips and techniques in mind when writing a recommendation letter for a friend our colleague… then you, the person you’re writing the letter for, and the reader of the letter will walk away happy and satisfied!